What is BridgeBuilders?

 BridgeBuilders consists of a blog where views and opinions can be posted in regards to breaking down barriers.
-On the podcast A wide variety of guests, informal and formal healthcare leaders, give us their view on teamwork, integrated care, leadership and what needs to happen to make Australian healthcare an even better place.
+On the podcast a wide variety of guests, including informal and formal healthcare leaders, give us their view on teamwork, integrated care, quality care, leadership and what needs to happen to make Australian healthcare an even better connected place.

 I still don’t get it; it all sounds a bit vague to me

 We understand that the BridgeBuilders concept is new and different.
 Collaboration is a process with an undetermined outcome but collaboration itself is far from vague!

 Collaboration is something we often need to be truly successful in achieving our goals, yet it is often not a priority in healthcare for many different and often valid reasons.
 But if we focus on outcomes without investing in relationships, there is a good chance that we will fail.

 Building bridges requires a move away from individualistic and single organisational thinking, which is not always easy as our western cultures celebrate and focus on individual success and expertise.

 BridgeBuilders wants to explore the barriers, learn more about other disciplines and groups, share success stories and encourage finding common ground.